headforwards-spd/headforwards-website/src/pages/info-pages/pizza.md

     isTwoColumns: false
     type: image-copy-component
     title: 'The more you know '
+    content:
+      - type: markdown
         text: >-
           Headforwards’ people never stop learning.
 Aside from being able to draw on a wealth of knowledge in the office, employees have access to a wide range of training resources, conferences, and regular sessions on specific topics.

           It’s an important part of life at the company because the more knowledge and experience the team develops, the better it can serve its clients.
   - imageOne: /uploads/toby-3.jpg
     imageTwo: /uploads/toby-2.jpg
     type: images-component